-Orthodox Jewish areas in NYC may get virus-related fines
+Orthodox Jewish areas in NYC may see city-issued mask fines

 “Anyone who refuses to wear a face covering will be told that if they don’t put one on they will be fined, and anyone who still refuses will be fined.
 That will happen aggressively,” de Blasio said.

+The maximum fine for refusing to wear a mask is $1,000.
 “We don’t want to fine people.
-If we have to, we will,” he added.
+If we have to, we will,” de Blasio said.

 The Democratic mayor warned he could order further crackdowns including the closing of nonessential businesses and bans on gatherings if things don’t improve.
 Private schools and child care centers could be closed if people refuse to comply with coronavirus guidelines, de Blasio said.